 The cost to build a commercial bar depends on a number of factors.
 Startup costs are the big hurdle for any prospective bar owner; you can expect to pay as much as $550,000 to rent or lease a location for your bar, depending on the size of the venue.
 It’ll cost another few hundred thousand dollars if you choose to purchase a location and finance it with a mortgage.

-Most of those costs are to finance the construction itself along with all of the materials, labour, permits, fees, and other standard operating costs you’ll need to incur to get your bar up and running.
+Most of those costs are to finance the construction itself along with all of the materials, labour, permits, and fees.
+This also includes other standard operating costs you’ll need to incur to get your bar up and running.
 A commercial bar is a larger and more expensive endeavor than, say, building and operating a restaurant bar, which is smaller and only a part of the total restaurant experience.

 Location and property costs

-The cost to acquire, rent, or lease your property is one of the largest costs that goes into building a commercial bar.
+The cost to acquire, rent, or lease your property is among the largest costs that go into commercial bar construction.
 And as the old marketing saying goes; location, location, location.
-The right location can bring in tons of foot traffic, but those areas are far more expensive to establish your neighbourhood bar due to that higher volume of traffic.
+The right location can bring in tons of foot traffic.
+However, those areas are far more expensive to establish your neighbourhood bar.
+This issue is courtesy of that higher volume of traffic.

 Property costs are fixed costs that you can work into your budget without much hassle.
 Property costs include things like rent, mortgage payments, property taxes, and building insurance 𑁋 both during the construction itself, and after the bar officially opens its doors to the public.